Himanshi0527/Class-22/README.md

-# Class-22
+# staticSquare
-Learned about the physics engine
+A static square made using Matter.js physics engine